 - Enter specific settings, explained below, into Respondus and then publish the test to your Blackboard course.

 Step 1.
 Download and Install Respondus

-UVM has a site license so it can be downloaded from uvm.edu/software.
+UVM has a site license for Respondus that can be downloaded from the UVM Software Downloads page.
 Log in with your UVM ID, choose Microsoft Windows, and download the latest version of Respondus.
-NOTE: Be sure to also go to installation and registration to get the code for registering the software.
+NOTE: You will need the Registration Information, found above the Respondus download link on the UVM Software Download page.

 Step 2.
 Format Questions Properly

 1. Vermont is located in which country?